What difference does a feminist foreign policy make?

 In most of the FFP-related initiatives, gender is still equated in a rather narrow fashion.
 Women are first and foremost perceived as a homogeneous group, as vulnerable and as victims rather than agents with different, intersecting identities and therefore varying experiences.

 “It is time to become a little braver in foreign policy […].”
-With these words, the then Swedish Foreign Minister Margot Wallström announced in 2014 that her government from then on would pursue a feminist foreign policy (FFP).3 While this was met with “giggles”, as she recounts later,4 the example set by Sweden was soon to be followed by others.
+With these words, the then Swedish Foreign Minister Margot Wallström announced in 2014 that her government from then on would pursue a feminist foreign policy (FFP).

 Feminist foreign policy (FFP)